-Among the attractions of the park there are trails, viewpoints, the National Zoo, swimming pools, cultural venues or event centers.
+Among the attractions of the park, there are trails, viewpoints, the National Zoo, swimming pools, cultural venues, and event centers.
 From the summit and from the Sanctuary of the Immaculate Conception (the Virgin Mary) you can have the best view of the city!
 On the other hand, if you are a tourist you must go up or down by funicular, it is a fascinating experience.
 Right now, the round-trip funicular ride costs $ 2,000 (between 3 – 4 USD).

 This beautiful hill is also located in the center of the city, it is ideal for a short walk with your partner or family.
 At certain times it is common to see groups of children who come for a walk thanks to their schools.

 This park is also located in the center of Santiago, on the banks of the Mapocho River.
-It was designed by Jorge Dubois at the beginning of the 20th century, within a plan to beautify the city.
-It is an ideal place to walk, be in the shade and visit it as a couple or with the family.
+It was designed by Jorge Dubois at the beginning of the 20th century, with a plan to beautify the city.
+It is an ideal place to walk, be in the shade, and visit as a couple or with the family.

 Further from the nerve center of the city, we find a jewel of a park: the Quinta Normal.
 This huge space is full of green areas, flowers, trails to walk and includes children’s games in its western part (towards the coast).

 The place is also known for housing several museums inside (National Museum of Natural History, National Museum of Science and Technology, and Children’s Museum) and outside (Museum of Memory and Human Rights, Museum of Contemporary Art, and Artequin Museum).
 In summer, one of its attractions is the lagoon which has pedal boats for couples.

 - How to get there: Very simple, you must get off at Quinta Normal station (Line 5) and you will be at the main entrance of the park.